Palak Patta Chaat Recipe

 This gluten-free snack is very easy to make.
 It comes together in just 20 minutes using simple pantry ingredients.

-Serve it with masala chai on a cold winter or monsoon day or at your tea parties.
+Serve it with Ginger Chai on a cold winter or monsoon day or at evening tea parties.

-This recipe can easily be doubled or tripled.
+This palak patta chaat recipe can be doubled or tripled easily.
 Just make sure to fry the spinach leaves in batches.

 Ingredients

-To Make The Batter, you will need gram flour (besan, chickpea flour), carom seeds (ajwain), salt, and baking soda.
+To Make The Batter, you will need gram flour (besan, chickpea flour), cornstarch (cornflour), carom seeds (ajwain), salt, and baking soda.

 Oil – To deep fry the spinach leaves, use any neutral-flavoured oil with a high smoking point.
-You can try rice bran oil, sunflower oil, or canola oil.
+You can use rice bran oil, sunflower oil, or canola oil.

 Yogurt (Dahi, Curd) is mixed with salt and sugar.
-Adding sugar gives it a slightly sweet taste, which balances the flavor of chutneys in the chaat.
+Adding sugar gives it a slightly sweet taste, balancing the chutneys’ flavors in the chaat.

-Chutneys – This chaat uses two chutneys: tamarind and green.
+Chutneys – This delicious chaat uses two chutneys: sweet tamarind chutney and green chutney.
 You can adjust the quantity according to your taste.
+I like to make my own chutneys, but to save time, you can buy ready-made ones.

 How To Make Palak Chaat